Health Care Reform 101

 The Affordable Care Act (ACA) includes many new terms and benefits that can lead to questions and confusion for those with and without insurance.
 To help you through the health care reform maze here is a list of health care reform related terms and details on how they may impact your health insurance coverage.

-Annual and Lifetime Limits – Beginning in 2014, insurance carriers are not allowed to place annual or lifetime dollar limits on the essential health benefits.
+Annual and Lifetime Limits – Insurance carriers are not allowed to place annual or lifetime dollar limits on the essential health benefits.

 Coverage for Dependents to age 26 – The ACA requires health plans to allow young adults up to their 26th birthday to remain on their parents' insurance policy, at the parents' choice.

-Essential Health Benefits – A core set of benefits that must be covered by all individual and small group plans for beginning in 2014.
+Essential Health Benefits – A core set of benefits that must be covered by all individual and small group plans.

 Guarantee Issue – Within specific enrollment periods, all health insurers must accept any individual that applies for coverage without regard to health status, use of services or pre-existing conditions.

-Individual Mandate – Beginning in 2014 the vast majority of Americans are required to have insurance.
+Individual Mandate – The vast majority of Americans are required to have insurance.
 Individuals who do not have a plan that qualifies as minimum essential coverage may have to pay a fee.
 People with very low incomes and others may be eligible for waivers.

 Maximum Out of Pocket Costs – Out-of-pocket costs are your expenses for medical care that aren’t reimbursed by insurance and include deductibles, coinsurance, and copayments for covered services plus all costs for services that aren't covered.
-Beginning in 2014 the ACA requires that all plans adhere to out-of-pocket maximums on essential health benefits of $6,350 for self-only coverage and $12,700 for family coverage.
+The ACA requires that all plans adhere to out-of-pocket maximums on essential health benefits of $6,350 for self-only coverage and $12,700 for family coverage.

 Medical Loss Ratio – Beginning in 2011 the ACA includes a provision that requires plans in the individual and small group market to spend not less than 80 percent (80%) of premiums on medical services.
 Plans in the large group market must spend no less than 85 percent (85%) on medical services.
 Insurers that don't meet these thresholds must provide rebates to policyholders.